West Virginia Car Accident Compensation Laws

 If you were injured by someone working for the government, West Virginia has some specific requirements for how you draft your lawsuit, including a requirement that you not specify a number amount for your damages and that you bring your claim within two years.
 The State also prohibits punitive damage awards in such cases and limits non-economic damages to $500,000 per person.

 West Virginia offers plenty of adventure, but recovering compensation for damages suffered in a car accident does not need to be one of them.
-Whether your sport of choice is bungee-jumping or mountaineering, a free claim evaluation from a West Virginia car accident compensation attorney can help you get back to doing what you love.
+Whether your sport of choice is bungee-jumping or mountaineering, a West Virginia motor vehicle accident attorney can help you get back to doing what you love.

 Contact a qualified attorney.